HsKA-OSGIS-archive/KarlsruheDamageReport/README.md

 **************** INSTALL PROJECT **********************

-1º Download and install the ms4w folder from: http://ms4w.com/
+1º Download and install ms4w 3.0.6 into C:/.
+You can find this file in our configuration_help folder located in our github.
-	Now, you have to place the ms4w folder into your C:/ where Apache folder is into this one.

 2º Open the file "httpd.conf", located inside of C:\ms4w\Apache\conf and <IfModule dir_module> has to be like this: